jasonwoodland/iTerm2-borderless/README.md

 1. Open assets/icon.png with Preview.
 2. Press ⌘A, followed by ⌘C.
 1. Right click the app icon and click Get Info.
-2. Click the small icon in the top left corner, then press ⌘ V.
+2. Click the small icon in the top left corner, then press ⌘V.